Archigram: Instant City, Peter Cook, 1968-70

+In graphic representation, Instant City represents one of the highest points of Archigram's fictional design.
+It steps the furthest out of a history of building by using new lightweight materials.
+"However, although it is true that their proposals continue today belonging to the field of architectural fiction and, despite the apparent frivolity of their graphic representations, we must not forget the critical discourse that, exploring their own repertoires drawn from popular culture, art and science, pulsates within it."
 Instant City is a mobile technological event that drifts into underdeveloped, drab towns via air (balloons) with provisional structures (performance spaces) in tow.
 The effect is a deliberate overstimulation to produce mass culture, with an embrace of advertising aesthetics.
 The whole endeavor is intended to eventually move on, leaving behind advanced technology hook-ups.

 Other projects

-Tuned City, in which Archigram's infrastructural and spatial additions attach themselves to an existing town at a percentage that leaves evidence of the previous development, rather than subsuming the whole.
+Tuned City: Archigram's infrastructural and spatial additions attach themselves to an existing town at a percentage that leaves evidence of the previous development, rather than subsuming the whole.